 'Dancing With the Stars': Eliminated contestant is...

 Don’t click through if you don’t want to know!
-After an hour full of waiting, more waiting, Shakira, and waiting, the couple eliminated from Dancing With the Stars on Week 5 is….[bum-bum…bum-bum]…coming up, after the break!
+After an hour full of waiting, more waiting, Kenny Mayne and Jerry Rice’s Dance Center, and waiting, the couple eliminated from Dancing With the Stars on Week 8 is….[bum-bum…bum-bum]…coming up, after the break!

-Come back later for my full results-show recap (UPDATE: Full DWTS result show recap is liiiiiiiive!); in the meantime, appraise the finest collection of reader-submitted ridiculata in all the virtual land…Your Hidden Gems of Week 5!
+Come back later for my full results-show recap [UPDATE: Annie’s full recap is liiiive, so click here to read it!]; in the meantime, appraise the finest collection of reader-submitted ridiculata in all the virtual land…Your Hidden Gems of Week 8!
+Here’s a taste…

+Maks’ buns ***and possible thong*** —avab, silentj, yummy, dzzld, Mindy, duranmom, omg.., Becky, maximum maks, kai, Karikata, Stephanie M., Addison, Raychel, Kelli

+“Three lonely (shag???) pillows on the black couch in the Celebriquarium during Derek’s & Jennifer’s Instant Dance scores.
+No one’s hugging them!” –LAG Award Winner

 Read more: